benztammasorn/timewise-hr-app-ycbbdk/LINE_LOGIN_SETUP.md

 ## Security Considerations

+⚠️ **IMPORTANT:**

-1. **Channel Secret**: The channel secret is currently hardcoded in the service file.
-For production, consider:
+1. **Channel Secret**:
+   - ❌ NEVER expose the channel secret in the app
-   - Moving it to environment variables
-   - Using a backend server to handle token exchange
+   - ✅ Always handle token exchange on your backend
-   - Never expose the secret in client-side code
+   - ✅ Keep the secret secure on your server only

+2. **State Parameter**:
+   - ✅ Always verify the state parameter to prevent CSRF attacks
+   - ✅ Store state in session/database before redirecting to Line
+   - ✅ Validate state matches when receiving callback

+3. **Token Storage**:
-2. **Token Storage**: User info is stored in AsyncStorage, which is not encrypted.
-For sensitive data:
+   - User info is stored in AsyncStorage, which is not encrypted
    - Consider using secure storage solutions
    - Implement token refresh mechanisms
    - Add expiration checks

+4. **API Calls**:
-3. **API Calls**: The authorization check is made directly from the client.
-For production:
+   - The authorization check is made directly from the client
-   - Consider implementing a backend proxy
+   - Consider implementing a backend proxy for production
    - Add request validation and rate limiting
    - Implement proper error handling and logging

+5. **HTTPS Only**:
+   - Always use HTTPS for all callbacks
+   - Never use HTTP in production

 ## Troubleshooting

+### Issue: "Line not accept: natively://line-callback"
+- ✅ Solution: Set up an HTTP/HTTPS callback endpoint as described above
+- Line requires a valid HTTP/HTTPS URL, not a deep link

-### Issue: "Callback URL not recognized"
+### Issue: "Callback not being received"
-- Ensure the callback URL in Line Developer Console matches: `natively://line-callback`
-- Check that deep linking is properly configured in `app.json`
+- Check that your domain is correct in Line Developer Console
+- Verify your backend is running and accessible
+- Check firewall/network settings
+- Use ngrok to test locally
+- Verify the redirect URL in your backend matches the app scheme

 ### Issue: "User not authorized"
 - Verify the Line ID exists in the DataSlot database